canarytrace/documentation/docs/guides/cli.md

 custom_edit_url: false
 ---

 Canarytrace is distributed as a docker image and is run from command line.
 Behavior and functions are set using options.
-Some are required and some are optional.
+Some options are mandatory and some are optional.
 Canarytrace is based on WDIO v6 and therefore some options are described on [WDIO CLI Options page](https://webdriver.io/docs/clioptions.html).

 > ### What you’ll learn
 - How to run Canarytrace from the command line
 - Options for Canarytrace settings
-- All options is environment variables and they are used when running in both the docker and kubernetes
+- All options are environment variables and they are used when running in both the docker and the kubernetes

 ## How to run Canarytrace